hardcodes/gpioObserver/README.md

 #gpioObserver

-Checks periodically if a GPIO pin on a Pasbberry Pi has reached a desired state and calls external program afterwards.
+Checks periodically if a GPIO pin on a Raspberry Pi has reached a desired state and calls external program afterwards.

 ##Build instructions